-Table 33.
+Table 32.
 Migration from the Printer Function Table to the Printer Definition File (continued)

 PDF Field Name

 PFT Field Name Description

-Location of First Print
+Location of First Print Column None

-Column This field is ignored.
+This field is ignored.

 SET PAGE LENGTH (INCHES)

 Control Sequence PAGE_LENGTH_TYPE?=INCH SET_PAGE_LENGTH=

-como sequence When the data is defined in the control sequence for SET PAGE LENGTH (INCHES) and if any of the data is not defined in the control sequence for SET PAGE LENGTH (LINES), this field is migrated.
+When the data is defined in the control sequence for SET PAGE LENGTH (INCHES) and if any of the data is not defined in the control sequence for SET PAGE LENGTH (LINES), this field is migrated.

 Maximum None

 This field is ignored.

 Offset None

 This field is ignored.

 X/Y None

 This field is ignored.

 Top Margin Size None

 This field is ignored.

 Bottom Margin Size None

 This field is ignored.

 SET PAGE LENGTH (LINES)

 Control Sequence PAGE_LENGTH_TYPE?=LINE SET_PAGE_LENGTH=

 When the length is defined in the control sequence for SET PAGE LENGTH (LINES), this field is migrated.

 Maximum None

 This field is ignored.

 Offset None

 This field is ignored.

 X/Y None

 This field is ignored.

 Top Margin Size None

 This field is ignored.

 Bottom Margin Size None

-This field is ignored.
+· · This field is ignored.

 SET LEFT MARGIN (INCHES)

 Control Sequence None

 This field is ignored.

 Maximum None

 This field is ignored.

 Offset None

 This field is ignored.

-I .

-Table 33.
+Table 32.
 Migration from the Printer Function Table to the Printer Definition File (continued)

 PDF Field Name

 PFT Field Name Description

 X/Y None

 This field is ignored.

 SET LEFT MARGIN (COLUMNS)

 Control Sequence SET_HORIZONTAL_MARGIN=

 When the data is defined in the control sequence field for SET LEFT MARGIN (COLUMNS), this field is migrated.

 Maximum None

 This field is ignored.

 Offset None

 This field is ignored.

 CARRIER RETURN/LINE FEED

 Continuous Forms

 Carrier Return CARRIAGE_RETURN=

 (Continuous Forms) This field is migrated for the following cases: Case 1 The data is defined in the Carrier Return field for the Continuous Forms.
 Any of the data in the Carrier Return field is not defined for the Manual Feed and Automatic Feed.

 Case 2 The data is defined in the Carrier Return field for the Continuous Forms.
 The same data is defined in the Carrier Return field for the Manual Feed.
 Any of the data in the Carrier Return field is not defined for the Automatic Feed.
+Case 3

-Case 3 The data is defined in the Carrier Return field for the Continuous Forms.
+The data is defined in the Carrier Return field for the Continuous Forms.
 The same data is defined in the Carrier Return field for the Automatic Feed.
+Any of the data in the Carrier Return field is not defined for the Manual Feed.
 Case 4 The data is defined in the Carrier Return field for the Continuous Forms.
-The same data is defined in the Carrier Return field for the Continuous Forms.
-The same data is defined in the Carrier Return field for the Continuous Forms.
 The same data is defined in the Carrier Return field for the Automatic Feed and Manual Feed.

-Table 33.
+Table 32.
 Migration from the Printer Function Table to the Printer Definition File (continued)